EnergyTransition/ESDL-gitbook/esdl-concepts/design-principles.md

 ## Example of modelling with energy capabilities

-An model of a possible future energy system of the island of Ameland, a small island in the north of the Netherlands, is depicted in Figure 1.
+An model of a possible hybrid energy system, with carriers electricity, natural gas, hydrogen and heat, that can be described with ESDL, is depicted in Figure 1.

 ![](../Images/example_energy_system.png)